twm/jwilm.github.io/source/articles/announcing-alacritty.html.md

 - [font]: Cross-platform font rasterization library
 - [utf8parse]: A table-driven UTF-8 parser
 - [vte]: A table-driven terminal protocol parser
-- [ffi-util]: Utilities for simpifying wrapping FFI types.
+- [ffi-util]: Utilities for simplifying wrapping FFI types.
 This project is from [@sfackler]'s [rust-openssl] that I've put into a module for wrapping `fontconfig` C types.